 - Medical needs increase.
 Nursing provided by assisted living communities is limited.
 Assisted Living can’t provide access to 24-hour nursing.
 They also can’t do IV or injectable medications, or wound and catheter care.
 It is rare, but sometimes a resident of Memory Care is too difficult to handle.
 If a resident is a danger to themselves or others, it might be time for a nursing home.

 Continuing Care Retirement Communities

 Want to have it all?
 Continuing Care Retirement Communities (CCRC) offer a community where seniors can remain throughout their life.
 The appeal is pretty straightforward.
 You can opt into a CCRC and not have to worry about where to go if you need more care.
 CCRC’s are like a campus for seniors.
 They have all of the senior care options available in one location, including Assisted Living, memory, and nursing home care.
 Seniors can move into any portion of senior care that they are ready for, but most start in Independent Living.

 CCRC’s vary in terms of their structure and buy-in options.
-Most traditional Independent Living, Assisted Living and Memory Care options have monthly payment options.
+Most traditional Independent Living, Assisted Living, and Memory Care options are paid for month to month.
 CCRC’s often require a significant upfront investment, and the terms can be complicated.
 Make sure you understand the investment you are making.
 Consult an attorney if necessary to go over the paperwork.

 Senior Living communities are changing and adapting as people’s needs and desires change people as they age.
-Knowing all the options will help you choose the situation that fits you best.
+Knowing all the options will help you choose the situation that is the best fit.
 Once you decide to move, you can find out more about how to adjust to life in Senior Living.